whisthq/whist/webserver/docs/stripe.rst

 calls the ``/payment_portal_url`` endpoint on the Webserver to obtain the URL of either a Stripe Checkout or Customer Portal session.
 Opening the URL brings up a Stripe-hosted form that allows the user to sign up for a new subscription or manage their existing subscription and billing information.
-Fractal developers can customize the form's appearance from the `Stripe dashboard`_.
+Whist developers can customize the form's appearance from the `Stripe dashboard`_.

 The Webserver determines whether or not a Checkout or Customer Portal session